SidOfc/carbon.nvim/README.md

 ## Github Actions

 carbon.nvim uses Github Actions to run [tests](#testing), [lint](#linting), and
 [validate formatting](#formatting) of the code.
-Pull requests must pass both these tasks before they will be considered.
+Pull requests must pass these checks before they will be considered.
 See [ci.yml](/.github/workflows/ci.yml) for more details about the workflow.